xHector1337/ultimateRandomBot/README.md

 + ?randomimg <(optional) width> <(optional) height> --> Uses `https://picsum.photos/` API to get a random image.
 If don't pass any arguments, it gets a random image of 200x300.

 + ?randomcolour <(optional type> --> Uses `https://x-colors.yurace.pro/api/random` API to get a random image.
-If you don't pass any type as argument, it returns the colour in rgb.
+If you don't pass any type as argument, it returns the colour in hex.

 # Ultimate Random Library